sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 http://127.0.0.1:3031/events
 {{< /highlight >}}

-Additionally, it's frequently helpful to see the full event object being passed to your workflows.
+It may also be helpful to see the complete event object being passed to your workflows.
 We recommend using a debug handler like this one to write an event to disk as JSON data:

 {{< language-toggle >}}